 If you’re using WordPress, you can install a free plugin.
 If you’re totally new at all this, we recommend WP SUPER CACHE.
 You’ll need to turn it on in the settings area of the plugin.
 If you need help with this, please let me know.
 I’m going to make a post about setting up a more advanced plugin,W3 Total Cache, in the future.
 But for the sake of simplicity, WP Super Cache does a pretty good job.
 If your site has an SSL certificate (https), you’ll pretty much have to go with W3 Total Cache and get some help setting it up.

 Step 5: Get your Header Tags sorted

 Search engines give a lot of value to header tags.
-If you want to see what your current header tags are, you can run the SEO Audit Tool on Webgator’s SEO page.
+If you want to see what your current header tags are, you can run the SEO Audit Tool on one of Webgator’s SEO pages.
 About halfway down the report you’ll see the h1, h2, and h3 tags that your site uses.
 It’s important that there is only one h1 tag on each page of your site.
 Your main keyword/s should be in your h1 tag.
 Your h2 tag should be like a sub-heading of sorts, which also contains your main keyword or related keyword phrase.
 H3 tags are great for other important keywords you want to rank for.
 You can have many h3 tags on your page if you have many keyword terms you’re going after.
 But make sure there is only one h1 tag.